Mike7154/Gmail2Notion/README.md

 ## How it Works

-The script processes unread emails with specified labels, namely `task_label` and `note_label`SS.
+The script processes unread emails with specified labels, namely `task_label` and `note_label`.
 These emails are transformed into tasks and notes in Notion and attachments are linked and saved in the google drive folder.
 If the `use_gpt` flag is set to True, GPT models are used to process the email content.

 For each processed email, a page is created in the specified Notion database with various properties and blocks.
 Attachments in the email are also appended as blocks.